Europeana 1989 is our new project that aims to find out your stories from the revolutionary year of 1989.

 So, what is your story from 1989?
 Do you remember the moments that told you that the world around you had changed forever?

-You can upload your stories to Historypin online or you can come along to one of our roadshows.
+Upload your stories here or come along to one of our roadshows.
 Your experiences don’t need to be political – we want the personal stories, the life-changing moments, however small!
 Share your experience and contribute to the big picture!